hydradon/demo-custom-connector/README.md

    Assign Partition key: Order ID
    ```

-3. Go into the newly created DynamoDB table to do two important actions: enable streams and create tags.
+3. Go into the newly created DynamoDB table to do: enable streams and create tags.

 4. Go to Export and Streams tabs to enable DynamoDB streams which captures item-level changes in the table, and push the changes to a DynamoDB stream.